britlovefan/AndroidNote/README.md

 - Build the App using SQLite and perform the same tests again

 #### Mile Stone 6 --- Week 6
+Finished the first draft of the poster, wondering what will be the next step for this project

 Talk With Demai: